craigrshenton/craigrshenton.github.io/_posts/2017-01-11-financial-performance-part1.md

     For type: T - 17% made losses in 2016

 Interestingly, Detached and Semi-Detached properties performed the worst.
-I was actually expecting flats to do worse.

-Returns are not the only way of measuring performance.
-In the next part of this series, I will be looking at a more sophisticated measure called 'alpha' that shows the *relative* performance of an asset compared a market benchmark.